Takixamru/Takixamru/README.md

 - _I Also have some disabilities like I have High Vison Issue In My Both Of Eyes Retina_

-I am maintaining roms for poco x5 5g / redmi note 12 5g & Redmi 10 C/Power - [Pixelstar](https://github.com/Project-PixelStar)
+I am maintaining roms for poco x5 5g / redmi note 12 5g - [Pixelstar](https://github.com/Project-PixelStar)

 Socials
 --------